DesmondSanctity/rise-backend/README.md

 # rise-backend
-A technical assesment for Senior Backend role at RiseVest with Node.js, Typescript and Postgres SQL
+A backen api built with Node.js, Typescript and Postgres SQL.
+This app (api) is hosted [here](https://rise-backend.onrender.com/).

-# how to run the app
+# running the app

 ## running locally